Ensemble Tritala

 Indonesian art songs, also known as "Seriosa", have yet to gain recognition in the Western classical music scene.
 Nevertheless, their history is both fascinating and inspiring.
 Seriosa emerged in the 20th century, introduced by a small group of European-educated musicians, and played a pivotal role in inspiring Indonesian fighters during the National Resurgence movement.
 As an expression of freedom, these songs reflect the voice of a new generation, recounting stories of leadership, victory, Indonesian nature, mythology, and the struggles of a country that endured three and a half centuries of colonization.
 Although largely unknown outside of Indonesia, Seriosa occupies a significant place in the country's cultural heritage and deserves wider recognition globally.

-Follow Ensemble Tritala on Facebook.
+Follow Ensemble Tritala on Instagram or Facebook.